 Anna Sears is the Asylum and Pro Bono Coordinator at NIJC.
 She provides direct support to attorneys representing asylum seekers through NIJC, in addition to coordinating training and outreach opportunities for interested pro bono attorneys.
 Before coming to NIJC, she worked as a case manager for refugee resettlement with Catholic Charities in Buffalo, New York.
 Anna obtained a master’s degree in International Relations and Arabic from the University of Edinburgh in 2016.
 She received her bachelor’s degree in Political Science and Middle Eastern Studies from Wesleyan University.

-Tovia Siegel is a paralegal with NIJC’s Legal Protection Fund.
+Tovia Siegel is the Compliance and Implementation Specialist for the Immigrant Legal Defense Project.
 Before joining NIJC, Tovia taught English in public schools in Chile more than a year.
 She received her bachelor’s degree with honors in sociology from University of Chicago in 2015.

 Marie Silver is a supervising attorney with the Immigrant Children’s Protection Project, where she represents unaccompanied immigrant children in their removal proceedings and applications for relief.
 Marie received a B.S. in Spanish and a B.A. in communications from Northwestern University, and she graduated magna cum laude from DePaul University College of Law.
 While a law student, Marie interned at NIJC with the Immigrant Legal Defense Project, and at the Young Center for Immigrant Children’s Rights.
 She also participated in the DePaul Asylum and Immigration Law Clinic and the Human Rights Practicum in Chiapas, Mexico.
 Prior to law school, Marie worked as a senior case manager in the Heartland Alliance shelters for unaccompanied immigrant children and interned with the American Red Cross.